heidkaemper/craft-redactor-anchors/README.md

 2. Open your Craft Control Panel, navigate to Plugins and click 'Install' for Redactor Anchors.

-3. Add `redactoranchors` to plugins array in your Redactor config file (located in config/redactor/)
+3. Add `redactoranchors` to plugins array in your Redactor config file (located in config/redactor/, see [redactor-config-sample.json](./redactor-config-sample.json))

 ## Changelog